beersb/SOC-Automation-Lab/README.md

 ### Downloading Mimikatz and Creating a Rule to Detect It
 As alluded to in the conluding lines of the last session, it was now finally time to simulate some malicious activity on our Windows host and then detect this technological malfeasance through our Wazuh SIEM.
 First, we loaded up Mimikatz on the Windows target, and once this was done, we proceeded to create a rule to detect it.

 To download Mimikatz, we first needed to add an exclusion to our Windows Defender configuration.
-An exlusion instructs Defender to not scan a particular folder, file, file type, or process, and we needed to add such an exlusion to the folder into which we intend to download Mimikatz, otherwise Defender would have removed it from our machine immediately upon install (this is usually a good thing, as Mimikatz is a very well known malicious file used to pillage the Windows LSASS system for user credentials!).
+An exlusion instructs Defender to not scan a particular folder, file, file type, or process, and we needed to add such an exlusion to the folder into which we intend to download Mimikatz, otherwise Defender would have removed it from our machine immediately upon install (this is usually a good thing, as Mimikatz is a very well known malicious file used to pillage the Windows LSASS system for user credentials).
 To add the exclusion, one must again open the Start Menu, and search for Windows Security or just Security and select the Windows Security result.
 From here, one must select the 'Virus & threat protection' option, and then the 'Manage settings' link under 'Virus & threat protection settings'.
 Then, one needs to scroll all the way to the bottom of the page and click 'Add or remove an exclusion' under Exlusions, then 'Yes' to allow Windows Security to make changes to the device.
-Finally, one selects the 'Add an exclusion+' button, select Folder from the drop-down menu, and then input the file-path for Mimikatz.
+Finally, one selects the 'Add an exclusion' button, select Folder from the drop-down menu, and then input the file-path for Mimikatz.
 For this scenario, I executed the process just described to add an exclusion to the Downloads folder, which would be highly unwise if this were a production environment.

 <div>
   <img src="lab_images/part_4/Excluding the Downloads Folder.png" alt="SOC Automation Network Diagram" width="750" height="350">